docker-hy/docker-hy.github.io/exercises.md

 Add in explanation of the complete deployment pipeline with new developers in mind with the final steps containing production deployment instructions with Docker.

-Explain your process and give a link to the repository in which the CLI tool exists.
+Explain your process and give a link to the repository in which the CLI tool exists or submit the project inside of the submission repository.

 c) Building images inside of a container.
 Create a project that downloads a repository from github, builds a Dockerfile located in the root and then publishes it into Docker Hub.
-Then create a Dockerfile for it.
+You can use any technologies of your choice for the implementation.
+Then create a Dockerfile for it so that it can be run inside a container.
 Make sure that it can build all of the example projects.
 Bonus (not required for a pass): use a webhook in the project so it is automatically triggered when changes are made into a specific branch.
+For this exercise offer a link to your project repository or submit the project inside of the submission reporitory.

 ## Ending ##